Planning on building a greenhouse or have one that just isn’t working well for you? Use these greenhouse tips to have the best greenhouse.

 Here are 21 tips based on my experiences building and using my lean-to greenhouse for the past 10+ years.

 Build your greenhouse bigger than you think you need.
 Or at least plan for expansion.

 In a small backyard you’ll of course run into space limitations.
 That’s what happened to me.
 But I still regret not building my greenhouse just a bit bigger.

 Or if your funds or time don’t allow you to build a large greenhouse right now, at least plan for expansion some day.
-A standard greenhouse can easily be added to by adding another greenhouse to the end to make a longer greenhouse.
+A standard free-standing greenhouse can easily be added to by adding another greenhouse to the end to make a longer greenhouse.

 The benefit of having two greenhouses end to end means that you can probably have a dividing door in the middle and ventilate and heat both sides differently for different types of plants.